leops/egui-graph-edit/README.md

 The [application code in the example](https://github.com/kamirr/egui-graph-edit/blob/main/egui-graph-edit-example/src/app.rs) is thoroughly commented and serves as a good introduction to embedding this library in your egui project.
+There is additional, [simpler example](https://github.com/kamirr/egui-graph-edit/blob/main/egui-graph-edit-example-simple/src/app.rs).

 ## A note on API visibility
 Contrary to the general tendency in the Rust ecosytem, this library exposes all